cherise-tan/travel-planner-auth/README.md

 * DONE: "Accommodation" section (separate table in database) - due to potential one-to-many relationship
 * DONE: "Activities" section (separate table in database) - due to one-to-many relationship
 * DONE: API search to find an image of the city, if the user doesn't provide one themselves
-* Login: allows other individuals to also add trips (would each require a unique customer id)
+* DONE: Authentication - users can register an account and log in
+* Authorisation - individuals can only see their own trips

 ## Learning
 * Learnt how to initialise and set up yarn to install dependencies